m-lab/ndt-cloud/spec/ndt7-protocol.md

 spec is out, we'll specify a mechanism allowing a client to opt out of terminating the download early.

-Client can detect whether BBR is enabled by checking whether the measurement returned by the server contains a `bbr_info` field (see below).
+Clients can detect whether BBR is enabled by checking whether the measurement returned by the server contains a `bbr_info` field (see below).

 ## Query string parameters